SolinSM/HR-Department/README.md

 **9. Disposability**
 > By using Docker and K8s this allows the system to be fast startup & graceful shutdown.

 >  **Fast Startup:**
->  The time starts from executing the launch command until the process is up and ready to receive requests.
-(Minimize processes startup time)
+>  The time starts from executing the launch command until the process is up and ready to receive requests (Minimize processes startup time).

 >  **Graceful Shutdown:**
 >    * **For Web Process:** Stop listening to the service port (refusing any new requests & finish it, then exiting).
 This means HTTP requests should be short.
 >    * **For Worker Process:** Return the current job to a work queue manually.
 When a worker disconnects, queuing systems return the job automatically to the queue.
 Jobs can be reentrant, by wrapping the results in a transaction (to allow rollbacks)